pattiphilippe/tutorials/3_Decorator/Readme.md

 ## OO Principles
 Classes should be open for extension but closed for modification.
+Our goal is to allow classes to be easily extended to incorporate new behavior without modifying existing code.
+What do we get if we accomplish this?
+Designs that are resilient to change and flexible enough to take on new functionnality to meet changing requirements.

 ## Bullet Points
 * Inheritance is one form of extension, but not necessarily the best way to achieve flexibility in our designs.